Immigration Department of Malaysia

-The Immigration Department of Malaysia (Jabatan Imigresen Malaysia; abbreviated as JIM) is a department of the Malaysian federal government that provides services to Malaysian citizens, permanent residents and foreign visitors.
+The Immigration Department of Malaysia (Jabatan Imigresen Malaysia, JIM) is a department of the Malaysian federal government that provides services to Malaysian citizens, permanent residents and foreign visitors.
 The department is responsible for issuing passports, travel documents, visas, passes and permits; administering and managing the movement of people at authorised entry and exit points; and enforcing immigration legislation including the Immigration Act 1959/63 and the Passport Act 1966.
 The department is a section of the Ministry of Home Affairs.

 History

 In the early years before World War II, the Immigration Department conducted surveillance and inspection work involving the inspection of travellers and travel documents at entry points.
 Immigration matters were administered by a senior officer of the Malayan Civil Service who bore the title "Immigration Officer of the Straits Settlement and Federated Malay States".
 He was assisted by the deputy immigration officer, temporarily seconded to the post.
 They were based in Penang, which was the main entry point into Malaya.
 Other entry points were Changloon, Padang Besar, Kroh and Port Swettenham.
 The administrative centre was based in Singapore.

 After the World War II, the immigration department was known as the Refugees and Disposal Persons Bureau which was based in Kuala Lumpur and led by a British Military Administration Officer.
 Its main role was to bring people stranded in other countries back to Malaysia.

 The first immigration law was the Passenger Restriction Ordinance, enforced on 21 July 1922 to regulate entries into this country.
 In 1930, the Aliens Immigration Restriction Ordinance was enacted to regulate the arrivals and monitor the labourers, especially from China where the quota system was used.
 The Aliens Ordinance 1932 took effect on 1 April 1933.
 A treaty on the formation of the Federation of Malaya and the Declaration of Emergency in 1948 led to a better immigration and passport laws, which comprise the following: